 Joe: All right.
 Hopefully, that helps.
 Thanks for the email.

 What’s the Tax Rate on My Required Minimum Distribution? (podcast survey)

-“in the 24% tax bracket, there are multiple buckets of taxes to be paid.
-How does one figure out the what the aftertax income will be when RMD’s start?
-For example we have to pay 3.5% extra on investments, 80% of Social Sec. is taxed is this all before or after the 24% tax?”
+Joe: The 24% tax bracket, there are multiple buckets of taxes to be paid.
+OK.
+Yep, multiple buckets.
+How does one figure out, though?
+What does one figure out the what the after tax income will be when RMD start?
+Can you follow that?

 Should We Keep Our Indexed Universal Life Insurance Policy?
 (Em, Florida)